MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportwaitforsingleobject.md

 ## -description

-The **StorPortWaitForSingleObject** function puts the current thread into a wait state until the given dispatcher object is set to signaled state or optionally times out.
+A miniport can call **StorPortWaitForSingleObject** function to put the current thread into a wait state until the given dispatcher object is set to signaled state or optionally times out.

 ## -parameters

 ### -param HwDeviceExtension

-Pointer to the miniport's device extension.
+Pointer to the storage miniport's device extension.

 ### -param Object

-Pointer to the initialized dispatcher object (event, mutex, semaphore, thread, or timer).
+Pointer to the initialized dispatcher object (event, mutex, semaphore, thread, or timer).   <!-- this is only just an event in storport? -->

 ### -param Alertable